JAMB to collaborate with EFCC to fight corruption | TODAY.NG

-The Joint Admissions and Matriculation Board say it will collaborate effectively with the Economic and Financial Crime Commission in the fight against corruption.
+The Joint Admissions and Matriculation Board (JAMB) says it will collaborate effectively with the Economic and Financial Crime Commission (EFCC) in the fight against corruption.

-The Registrar of the Board, Prof. Is-haq Oloyede, stated this on Tuesday in Abuja when the Acting Chairman of the EFCC, Ibrahim Magu, visited the board in Bwari, Abuja.
+The Registrar of the Board, Prof. Is-haq Oloyede stated this on Tuesday in Abuja when the Acting Chairman of the EFCC, Mr Ibrahim Magu visited the board in Bwari, Abuja.

 Oloyede, while appreciating the Commission for the visit, said that JAMB had resolved to fight against any form of corruption and examination malpractice.